Psychedelic Ego Death

 How long does ego death last?

-The duration and intensity of the ego death state when induced by psychedelic drugs often depend on the properties of the substance and the quantity used.
-For example, psilocybin, ayahuasca, mescaline, and LSD have longer-lasting effects (with trips often lasting many hours) meaning ego death while under the influence of these drugs can last hours.
+The duration and intensity of the ego death state (when induced by psychedelic drugs) often depend on the properties of the substances and the quantities used.
+For example, psilocybin, ibogaine, ayahuasca, mescaline, and LSD have longer-lasting effects (with trips often lasting many hours), meaning ego death, while under the influence of these drugs, can last hours.
 Most people who claim to have experienced ego death were under the influence of psilocybin or LSD.

 The reported benefits of ego death

 The recreational use of psychedelics, even in the context of improving mental health, is still largely frowned upon by healthcare providers and general society.
-However, continuing research across the globe increasingly supports the benefits of psychedelic therapy and ego death for mental health as well as other benefits.
+However, continuing research across the globe continues to support the benefits of psychedelic therapy and ego death for mental health, as well as other benefits.

 Efficiency of psychedelic therapy